 • Lung Cancer — Many lupus patients who develop lung cancer are smokers.
 Aside from increasing your risk of developing lung cancer, smoking increases your risk for cardiovascular disease.
 Another important thing to note is that smoking also prevents lupus medication such as Plaquenil from working properly.
 It goes without saying that you should not smoke at all, even if you're not exhibiting symptoms of lupus.

 • Cervical Cancer — Women with lupus have a higher risk of developing cervical cancer and abnormal PAP tests.
 One suggested reason is that the use of immunosuppressive medication to treat lupus lowers the defense mechanism to fight off the human papilloma virus (HPV), a virus related to cervical cancer.

 Your Immune System – The Common Factor Between Lupus and Cancer

-The connection between lupus and cancer isn't fully explainable yet due to the small amount of research, making it hard to come to a sound conclusion in the medical community.
-But basing on what has been published already, it's evident that your immune system is likely the link between lupus and cancer.
+The connection between lupus and cancer isn't fully explainable yet due to the minimal amount of research.
+But based on what has been published already, it's evident that your immune system is likely the link between lupus and cancer.

 Having a weakened immune system due to lupus leaves your body open to antigens, which can lead to more complications.
 The risk of getting cancer is exacerbated further if you're taking immunosuppressive medication that further weakens your immune system.
 To lower your risk of lupus and other illnesses, it's important to practice healthy diet and lifestyle habits that can help build up your immune system.